Ryuthns/MQTT-Project/Center Processing/Readme.md

 # GUI Application
-On this side, we will use tkinter which is a package in python for creating GUI.
+For our GUI application, we will use tkinter which is a package in python for creating GUI.
 It's easy to use which will make coding much faster when compared to using other programming languages.
+## How it works
+The program will read and get data like server, topic, and path from config.txt file in the same directory.

 # Save-file and Send-file
 Texts will be sent via MQTT while pictures will be sent via the help of tcp socket.